Vietnamese Pork Chops (Suon Nuong)

 Instructions

 • Marinate the pork chop.
-In a large bowl, mix the pork chop with all the ingredients for the marinade.
-Cover or transfer to a large ziplock bag and marinate for a minimum of 3 hours or overnight.
-I recommend marinating overnight so the pork has time to soak in the flavor.
+In a large bowl, mix the pork chop with the marinade ingredients.
+Cover or transfer to a large ziplock bag, then marinate for at least 3 hours or overnight for best results.

 • Bring the pork chop to room temperature.
-Take the lemongrass pork chops out of the refrigerator for 30 minutes before cooking to reach room temperature for an even sear.
+Take the lemongrass pork chops out of the refrigerator for 30 minutes before cooking.

-• Option 1 Cast iron.
-Heat a cast iron skillet on medium high until hot.
-Add the marinated pork chops 1 or 2 at a time.
+• Option 1: Cast iron.
+Heat an oiled cast-iron skillet on medium-high until hot.
+Add the pork chops 1 or 2 at a time.
 Be careful not to crowd the meat.
 Cook on one side for about 3 minutes until golden brown.
 Then flip and sear about 1-2 more minutes until browned.
-The pork is done when it reaches an internal temperature of 145 F. (*cooking time will vary depending on the thickness of the cut).
+The pork is done when it reaches an internal temperature of 145 F. (Cooking time will vary depending on the thickness of the cut.)

-• Option 3 Grill: heat the grill on medium heat and grill for 6-8 minutes, flipping halfway until charred and cooked through.
+• Option 3 Grill: heat the grill on medium and cook for 6-8 minutes, flipping halfway through until charred and cooked through.

 • Serve.
 Let the pork chops rest for 5 minutes before serving with rice, cucumber, tomato, lettuce, nuoc cham and a fried egg!
 Enjoy!